huggablehacker/forward-dns-lookup/README.md

 * Save the `fdns.sh` and the `list.txt` into the same directory.
 * Modify `fdns.sh` argument's mode with `chmod a+x`.
-* Grepping text cuts out unesisray bits, and leaves you with a clean lost.
+* Grepping text cuts out unnecessary bits, and leaves you with a clean lost.

 Usage of this would be: